felixvonsamson/Energetica/Privacy Policy.md

 You have the right to:

-Request deletion of your account: You can request the deletion of your account and associated data by contacting us at (vsfelix@ethz.ch)[mailto:vsfelix@ethz.ch].
+Request deletion of your account: You can request the deletion of your account and associated data by contacting us at [vsfelix@ethz.ch](mailto:vsfelix@ethz.ch).

 7. Changes to This Privacy Policy